 2-HOUR GUIDED TOURS

-2-HOUR GUIDED TOURS are available without reservation on a first-come, first-serve basis during regular Guided Tour hours or online for a 9am tour available through September 25th, 24 hours in advance.
+2-HOUR GUIDED TOURS are available without reservation on a first-come, first-serve basis during regular Guided Tour hours.
+Online reservations have ended for the 2016 season.

 30 minutes to and from the summit with our accomplished and dedicated tour guides in comfortable 12-passenger tour vehicles